 In the past couple of years, many Ecuador expats have discovered Kindle books.
 The has lead to an explosion of first-person accounts.

 Of course, some of them are not all that good.
 But many are extremely helpful.
-In this post, we have included all the best Ecuador retirement books – according to Amazon ratings.
+In this post, we have included all the best Ecuador retirement books – according to reader ratings.

 Let’s get started!